YangLab/CIRCexplorer2/README.md

 *NEWS:

-From version 2.3.0, CIRCexplorer2 have very big changes in inputs and outputs.
+From version 2.3.0, CIRCexplorer2 has very big changes in inputs and outputs.
 For new structures, please see http://circexplorer2.readthedocs.org.
 If you want to check the information for old versions, please see http://circexplorer2.readthedocs.io/en/2.2.7 .

 [CIRCpedia](http://www.picb.ac.cn/rnomics/circpedia) is an integrative database, aiming to annotating alternative back-splicing and alternative splicing in circRNAs across different cell lines.
 Welcome to use!*